-Welcome to the next installment of a new article series, Tuesday Top Five!
+Welcome to the next installment of Tuesday Top Five!
 From time to time I'll be coming up with a Top 5 spanning a number of geeky topics.
-This week we celebrate the release of Final Fantasy XV with an article chronicling my favorite Final Fantasy summons.
+This week I'm tackling the upcoming Nintendo Direct presentation and what I'd most like to see revealed!

-Check out this week's Top Five by clicking below!
+Check out this week's article by clicking below.

 TV & Movies